Engelhardt Banjorchestra ©

 “It is intimated that plans are under way for the manufacture of a complete line of new types of automatic instruments including phonographs.”

 The remaining Engelhardt factories in St. Johnsville were sold at auction on October 11, 1915 for the sum of $36,000 to the Little Falls Fibre Company.
 The Engelhardts attempted to bid on the plant to try a bigger restart, but lost the bidding.
-Walter Engelhardt stayed in St. Johnsville and worked with his father, but faded into obscurity and eventually went on welfare rolls.
+Walter Engelhardt stayed in St. Johnsville and worked with his father, but faded into obscurity.
 Alfred Engelhardt moved to Chicago in connection with a merger with Seybold (see further below).

 Frederick Engelhardt died in August, 1931 at the age of 76.
-Kornbrust went broke in 1927 – he never made pianos, just music and piano repair.
+Kornbrust piano and repair business went broke in 1929 or soon thereafter.
 In the 1928 edition of Fox’s Music Trade Directory there is a note that the Engelhardt Piano Co. established in 1916 was owned by Welte & Co. by 1928.

 The companies that tried to go forward from the ashes of bankruptcy in 1915, were: